 ONDA’s successful legal work protected the Wild and Scenic Owyhee River corridor.
 This river ecosystem, rich with willows and redband trout, was being damaged by livestock grazing.

-ONDA helped sensitive populations of pronghorn antelope and sage grouse on Hart Mountain by pressuring the U.S. Fish and Wildlife Service removed livestock grazing from the mountain.
+ONDA helped sensitive populations of pronghorn antelope and sage grouse on Hart Mountain by pressuring the U.S. Fish and Wildlife Service to remove livestock grazing from the mountain.

 ONDA members pioneered a method of citizen-led wilderness inventories later adopted by the Bureau of Land Management as a national standard.